dave2k77/fractional-calculus-library/docs/project_status_and_issues.md

 - **Educational Purposes**: Comprehensive documentation and examples
 - **Community Development**: Open architecture for extensions

-**Next Steps**: Focus on code coverage improvement, performance benchmarking, and community building to maximize the library's impact and adoption.
+**Next Steps**: Focus on advanced features (Phase 5), performance optimization (Phase 6), and release preparation (Phase 7) to maximize the library's impact and adoption.